 Horseshoe bend is a horseshoe-shaped bend of the Colorado river.

 Entry to Antelope canyons is restricted to guided tours only.
 Here’s a list of tour guides.
-It is recommended to book your tour in advance, especially during summer when it gets very busy.
+I would recommend you to book a tour in advance, especially during summer when it gets very busy.

-When visiting this place the only thing to keep in mind is the tour time.
+When visiting Antelope canyons the only thing to keep in mind is the tour time.
 Do not book an early morning tour in winter when sunrise is after 7am, and there is hardly any light penetrating into the canyons.
 Also, check the weather in advance.
 Skip the tour on cloudy or rainy days.
 Remember: these canyons are prone to flash-floods.

 Lower antelope canyons are my favorite.
 These canyons are somewhat longer than the upper canyons, narrower at certain spots, and requires climbing installed stairways.
 To get into the canyon you climb down metal stairways.
 The exit from the canyon is what looks like coming out from a crack in the earth.
 We took Ken’s tours to tour lower canyons.
 It was fabulous!

-Don’t forget to explore the areas around Lake Powell.
-A short hike on the Hanging garden trail in the Glen canyon, approximately 1 mile round trip, will give you great photography opportunities with access to areas where there’s hardly anybody around.
+While you are in the region, don’t forget to explore the areas around Lake Powell.
+A short hike (approximately 1 mile round trip) on the Hanging garden trail in the Glen canyon will give you great photography opportunities with access to areas where there’s hardly anybody around.

 (We visited Antelope canyons in the last week of November)